A tourist's guide to grocery shopping in Hawaii

 Stop by the Asian foods aisle.

 Asian-Americans are the largest ethnic group in Hawaii, including people of Japanese, Filipino, Chinese, and Korean descent.
-As a result, Hawaiian tastes are heavily influenced those cultures' cuisines, and you can find many ingredients in grocery chains that you would have to source from specialty Asian markets on the mainland.
+As a result, Hawaiian tastes are heavily influenced by those cultures' cuisines, and you can find many ingredients in grocery chains that you would have to source from specialty Asian markets on the mainland.
 As tourists, our go-tos in the Asian food aisle were ramen and other noodle soup packets, rice (so many varieties!), and kimchi (you'll find a great selection in the produce department).

 One of my favorite dinners was a stir fry we cooked with locally-made kimchi and tofu and served over rice—easy, delicious, and budget-friendly.